 To avoid any question or suspicion of impropriety, all financial transactions must be conducted in accordance with established DASNY procedures.
-Compliance with prescribed accounting control over DASNY assets and transactions must ensure that all transactions are executed in accordance with management's authorization.
+Compliance with prescribed accounting procedures is required at all times.
+Those having control over DASNY assets and transactions must ensure that all transactions are executed in accordance with management's authorization.
 All transactions should be accurately and fairly recorded in reasonable detail in DASNY's accounting records.